muneebshahxad/YaaraPay/README.md

    - Grant **Notification Access** permission.
    - Enter your **StreamElements JWT Token** and **Channel ID**.
    - Select your banks and set your minimum alert amount.
-3. **Stream:** Start your stream and let YaaraPay handle your donation alerts automatically!
+3. **Stream:** Start your stream and let YaaraPay handle your SuperChat alerts automatically!

 ## 🛠️ Built With